Skip to Content

 Shaping Cookies and add toppings

 • From a big dough, take 15g (1 tbsp) of the dough to shape into a chestnut-shaped cookie.
 Hold the dough tightly with the palm of your hand and gently form it.
-Beside chestnut shape, you can try everything else like a cat, a pig… but chestnut shape seems to be the easiest one.
+Besides the chestnut shape, you can try other shapes like a cat, a pig, etc., but chestnut shape seems to be the easiest one.

 Making Cookies from Chestnut

-• Finally, dip the head of each cookie into honey to make it stick to toppings.
-Then, dip into your favorite topping evenly so that topping can coat the cookie well.
+• Finally, dip the head of each cookie into honey to make the toppings stick.
+Then, dip it into your favorite topping evenly so that the topping can coat the cookie well.

 How to make Korean Chestnut Cookies Yul-ran

 Repeat until finishing the dough.
-Now you have Korean Chestnut Cookie ready for an afternoon tea.
+Now you have Korean Chestnut Cookies ready for an afternoon tea.

 Store Chestnut Cookies

-Chestnut Cookies are easy to be broken because they are stick together with honey.
-Therefore, when you store it, remember to leave each piece separately, don’t overcrowd.
-It’s best to have cupcake liners to hold each cookie.
+Chestnut Cookies are easy to break because they are stuck together with honey.
+Therefore, when you store them, remember to leave each piece separately; don’t overcrowd them.
+It’s best to use cupcake liners to hold each cookie.

 cookies chestnuts

-Store cookies in fridge are required to keep them last longer.
-Consume Korean Chestnut Cookies in up to 3 days.
-If you leave them at room temperature, you should eat them all in a day or so.
+Storing the cookies in the fridge is required to make them last longer.
+Consume Korean Chestnut Cookies within up to 3 days.
+If you leave them at room temperature, you should eat them all within a day or so.

 Enjoy your lovely cookies!